 1. Define Your Brand

 While it can be fluid, you should establish what your act is.
 Using the music as inspiration, build a visual motif that supports your themes.
 Decide on a logo and a colour scheme that will reinforce the music.
+Good music branding is vital, so ensure you take the time and consider it carefully.

 This can develop as the band or artist does, but it’s helpful to build an identity that goes beyond the music.
 It’s something that the fans can latch onto.
 It also lends itself to merchandise and artwork for releases.